 Around 300 BCE Indian mathematicians discovered a recurring sequence of numbers in Sanskrit poetry.
 Later introduced to Western Europe by the Italian mathematician Fibonacci, it is known today as the Fibonacci numbers.

 With Like a Force of Nature, SUPERFLEX merges these two phenomenons into a format of contradiction.
-The color palette is formed by the Mexican Pesos and a Fibonacci-based pattern.
+The color palette is formed by a selection of currencies and a Fibonacci based pattern.
 The flickering appearance underlines the overwhelming experience of our current economic systems as natural as volcanos or tsunamis, almost like a force of nature.